 It is my sincere and earnest wish that being a member of the Brandon Conservatory Chorale will be a positive, rewarding, enjoyable and exhilarating musical experience for each of you.

-Our 36th season was another resounding success with much musical growth being demonstrated by all choristers at their re-auditions.
-Special events included participating in the 36th Annual Christmas with the Conservatory Chorale in December, Brandon Festival of the Arts in February with the Chamber Choir winning inaugural Brandon Conservatory Chorale Scholarship, WSO Musicians in the Making in April, and the 36th Annual Spring Sing in May.
+Our 37th season was another resounding success with much musical growth being demonstrated by all choristers at their re-auditions.
+Special events included participating in the 37th Annual Christmas with the Conservatory Chorale in December, Brandon Festival of the Arts in February with the Chamber Choir winning the Brandon Conservatory Chorale Scholarship, WSO Musicians in the Making in March, and the 37th Annual Spring Sing and Alumni Concert at the end of April.

 We now continue to offer three awards, the Atsede Hobbs Memorial [preferably an incoming chorister], the Margaret McCurdy Memorial Special Award [to someone already in the Chorale] and the Ellen Bateman Memorial Bursary [to a chorister graduating from grade 12 and entering any faculty at Brandon University].

 Huge thanks to Kara Dixon for her on-going expertise, love and support.
-Luis Ramirez will continue to accompany the Tuesday and Wednesday Choirs.
+Luis Ramirez and Caitie Seeley will be greatly missed as they move to Toronto to pursue their dreams.

 We can only function on such a large scale because of the dedicated volunteers who run the non-musical side of our organization.
 Heartfelt thanks are extended to all those who are working hard at their “jobs”.